MarineEllin/atipikal-characters/README.md

 npm run test:e2e:dev
 ```

-Remember to lauch the app using "npm run dev" before running the End-to-End Tests

 <!-- This runs the end-to-end tests against the Vite development server.
 It is much faster than the production build.